Home

 If you know the power and divergence of a visible, continuous wave laser, you can use the online calculator below to find out the beam diameter and irradiance at a given distance.
 The calculator also includes results for the Nominal Ocular Hazard Distance, beyond which the beam is considered to be safe for direct viewing.

-- For a full-featured Laser Hazard Distance Calculator, with the NOHD, ED50, and FAA visual interference distances, click here.
+We also have a full-featured Laser Hazard Distance Calculator, with the NOHD, ED50, and FAA visual interference distances.

 Beam Diameter and Irradiance Calculator